 Miller, J. Maxwell and John H. Hayes.
 A History of Ancient Israel and Judah.
 Second edition.
 Westminster John Knox, 2006.
 An updating of a classic critical study.

 Provan, Iain, V. Philips Long, and Tremper Longman III.
 A Biblical History of Israel.
 Westminster John Knox, 2003.
 An Evangelical historiography.

 *Rainey, Anson F. and R. Steven Notley.
 The Sacred Bridge.
 Carta’s Atlas of the Biblical World.
 Carta, 2006.
 See under Atlases.
 A more user friendly abridgement has appeared, Carta’s New Century Handbook and Atlas of the Bible.
 Carta, 2007.

-*Shanks, Hershel, ed.
+Shanks, Hershel, ed.
 Ancient Israel.
 From Abraham to the Roman Destruction of the Temple.
-Revised edition.
-Biblical Archaeology Society, 1999.
+Third edition.
+Biblical Archaeology Society, 2010.
 Popular writing with each chapter written by one or two experts in the field.

 Soggin, J. Alberto, A History of Ancient Israel: From Beginnings to the Bar Kochba Revolt, A.D.
 135. Westminster, 1985.
 This is a classic liberal interpretation of Israel’s history that, though now out of date, represents an important synthesis of Continental scholarship.

 *In the first decade of the twenty-first century a series of symposia by Evangelical (and other) Old Testament historians explored the current state of the field with special concern to answer recent challenges to the authenticity of biblical, historical claims.
 Some of the most important of these papers have appeared in the following four volumes:

 Block, Daniel I., Bryan H. Cribb, and Gregory S. Smith eds.
 Israel: Ancient Kingdom or Late Invention?
 B&H Academic, 2008;